Empowering Learning For Life

 The SITizens Learning Credits offer alumni the autonomy to return to SIT and continue their learning – which is a part of SIT’s DNA to encourage students to learn, unlearn and relearn.

 Since its launch, the scheme has received positive response.
-One such SITizen is Tng Shun Li, who graduated with a Bachelor in Engineering (Honours) in Chemical Engineering in 2016 from Newcastle University, offered through SIT.
+One such SITizen is Tng Shun Li, who graduated with a Bachelor of Engineering (Honours) in Chemical Engineering in 2016 from Newcastle University, offered through SIT.

 In fact, Shun Li is the first alumnus to have fully utilised his credits, putting them to good use to advance his role as a process engineer at Croda Singapore.
 His responsibilities in process safety; safety, health and environment; and plant upgrading amongst others, require him to constantly acquire new knowledge and competence in these fields.